frank038/gspeechtray/README.md

 # gspeechtray
-A speech to text program for Italians.
+A speech to text program.
 Version 0.6

-This program is intended to be used with the Italian language (it's impossible for me to extend this program to other languages).
+This program is intended to be used with the Italian language, but other languages can be added if a proper substitutions_LANGCODE.py file will be created (in the cfg.py config file the same LANGCODE must be setted, and in the models folder the languages files must be put in a folder named LANGCODE).
+The English language has been added.

 Made in python3 and Gtk3.
 A microphone is mandatory.
 Works only with Xorg, and it is a x86-64 program.
 Pyinput and sounddevice modules and the vosk engine (v.
 0.3.45) are provided.
 The Italian language model is also provided.
 For other CPU architectures, give a look at alphacep/voks-api.